New Jersey Department of Labor and Workforce Development: Major program areas and selected accomplishments

 To improve the skills of the state's workforce, the department awards grants to businesses to help train their employees.
 Literacy skills training grants are designed to improve workers' language proficiency, reading comprehension, communication, mathematical skill, and computer literacy skills.
 Customized Training grants are awarded to companies to help improve workers' skills in specific areas.
 Grants are awarded monthly on a competitive basis and can be used for either classroom or on-the-job training.

 On November 30, 2011, Lieutenant Governor Kim Guadagno, who was serving as acting governor at the time, formally launched the Jobs4Jersey.com website at the Trenton One-Stop Career Center.
-Administered by the department, the free website guides both job seekers and employers "through the maze of state and federal services and offers a unique tool that allows visitors to go online and quickly upload or create a customized résumé."
-The website is designed to connect job seekers and employers looking for workers.
+Administered by the department, the free website guides both jobseekers and employers "through the maze of state and federal services and offers a unique tool that allows visitors to go online and quickly upload or create a customized résumé."
+The website is designed to connect jobseekers and employers looking for workers.